A “creative” rebirth for Solitaire TriPeaks, unifying tone, emotion, and design into a living brand system built to endure.

 Partner Ad Extensions

-Building on the success of the internal campaigns, the creative system became a framework the studio could continue to evolve.
-Using the TriPeaks animation rigs, modular character sets, and thematic foundations.
-The enameled partner studios to explore new directions in tone, humor, and storytelling while staying consistent with the brand’s identity.
+Building on the success of our internal campaigns, the creative system evolved into a framework the studio could keep scaling.
+Using the TriPeaks animation rigs, modular character sets, and thematic foundations, partner studios were able to explore new directions in tone, humor, and storytelling, all while staying true to the brand’s identity.

-This phase proved the system’s long-term value: it wasn’t just a series of ads, but a scalable creative language that allowed the brand to keep testing, learning, and refining its voice across multiple markets and collaborators.
+This phase proved the system’s lasting value: it wasn’t just a set of ads, but a living creative language that allowed the brand to keep testing, learning, and refining its voice across multiple markets and collaborators.

 Treasure Shrine (Partner Ad)